 Over 50 members and friends of The Church of Religious Science watched ground breaking ceremonies and a dedication yesterday at the site of the new church building on Ridge Road, immediately following the regular service.

 Dr. Holmes was present at the dedication of the Ridge Road church and during the 1950s, was often the guest speaker, attracting many, many people.

 In 1983, the name was officially changed from the First Church of Religious Science to the Community Church of Religious Science.
-In 2006, the name was changed once again to the Riverside Community Center for Spiritual Living.
-The current name change reflects the vision and direction of RCCSL’s Partnering Organization, Centers for Spiritual Living (forrmed by the merger of the United Church of Religious Science and International Church of Religious Science).
+In 2006, the name was changed once again to the Riverside Community Center for Spiritual Living and today it is the Riverside Center for Spiritual Living.
+The current name change reflects the vision and direction of our Center’s Partnering Organization, Centers for Spiritual Living (forrmed by the merger of the United Church of Religious Science and International Church of Religious Science).

 Riverside CSL has had a total of 18 spiritual leaders including Rev. Jeffrey Kealoha Ryan, the current Senior Minister.
 Each has built upon and expand that which was started before him/her.

 Our Center is a safe and loving spiritual community where we are reminded that we are precious and empowered to live the life of our dreams.
 We are a place to experience peace, harmony, abundance, wisdom and love that we know as God.
 We know that Spirit is fully alive and well expressing in everyone and everything.
 Here we celebrate diversity and honor all paths to God.